 Proprietary funds.
 These funds are used to show activities that operate more like those of commercial enterprises.
 Because these funds charge user fees for services provided to outside customers including local governments, they are known as enterprise funds.
 Proprietary funds, like government-wide statements, use the accrual basis of accounting and provide both long- and short-term financial information.
 There is no reconciliation needed between the government-wide financial statements for business-type activities and the proprietary fund financial statements.
 The City uses five enterprise funds to account for its water, sewer, tollway and two airports operations.
 Proprietary funds provide the same type of information as the government-wide financial statements, but provide more detail.
 The proprietary fund financial statements provide separate information for the Water Fund, Sewer Fund, Chicago Skyway Fund, Chicago-O'Hare International Airport Fund and the Chicago Midway International Airport Fund.
-All the proprietary funds are considered to be major funds of the City.
-The basic proprietary fund financial statements.
+All the proprietary funds of the City.
+The basic proprietary fund financial statements can be found immediately following the governmental fund financial statements.